scAB1001/IoT-Sensor-Framework/README.md

 - *javac 25*
 - Microsoft JDBC Driver for SQL Server version 12.8, providing mssql-jdbc-12.8.0.jre8.jar and mssql-jdbc-12.8.0.jre11.jar class library files.
 (JAR files were included in my machine's *classpath*)

-*Note: The CreateDB.java template file, QueryDB.java template file and JDBC Driver with the corresponding JAR files were provided as part of the in-course lab materials in a file *sqljdbc_12.8.1.0_enu.zip*
+*Note: The CreateDB.java template file, QueryDB.java template file and JDBC Driver with the corresponding JAR files were provided as part of the in-course lab materials in a file **sqljdbc_12.8.1.0_enu.zip***

 ## Usage

 Ensure prerequisites are satisfied to begin with the setup.

 ### Setup

+Provide your password in the configuration files, replacing `YOUR_PASSWORD_HERE`:
+- *java-db/config.properties*
+- *azfunc/local.settings.json*

 #### Azfunc directory